Breakfast and Lunch Menus, Free and Reduced Meals Application, and Flyers with Useful Information!

 - Checks can be made payable to: CMCSSSD

 - FREE AND REDUCED MEALS APPLICATION: Applications can be updated if your circumstances or income change during the school year.
-A downloaded application is available at the top of this page under "Menus & Application".
+A downloadable application is available at the top of this page under "Menus & Application".
 Please contact us if you have questions or need a paper application sent home to you.

 - Offer versus Serve Meal Program: Our schools have adopted an offer versus serve policy.
 In order for a meal to be considered a full, reimbursable meal by USDA standards students must include a minimum amount of food choices on their trays.
 Each day students will be offered at least four food items at breakfast and may decline one if they choose, but can take all four.
 At Lunch they will be offered at least five food items, and they can decline two if they choose, but can take all five.
 Our cafeteria staff are trained to provide correct portion sizes and assist students in choosing the minimum requirements while encouraging students to take all components to complete their meal with the best nutrition!

 If you have any questions regarding account balances, the free and reduced meals application or any food service related issue please call us at 609-465-2720 ext.
 6619 or email: email@example.com

 Thank you for participating in our School Breakfast and Lunch Programs!

 For More Information about MY PLATE and school lunches, click on the link below

 Tips to Help You Eat More Whole Grain

 To eat more whole grains, substitute a whole-grain product for a refined product – such as eating whole-wheat bread instead of white bread or brown rice instead of white rice.
 It’s important to substitute the whole-grain product, rather than adding it to the non-whole grain product.